riverbed/steelscript-netshark/docs/netshark.rst

 existing view on a NetShark.
 Every view has one or more associated *outputs*.
 For example, the standard "Bandwidth over time" view has separate outputs for "bits over time", "bytes over time", and "packets over time".
-In flyscript, a View object contains an associated Output object for each output.
+In SteelScript, a View object contains an associated Output object for each output.
 To read data from a view, you must first locate the appropriate Output object, then use the method :py:meth:`Output4.get_data()`.